 The key questions of his research are, the paradoxes and dilemmas in:

 - The interactions between violent political organizations and their members.

 - The effects on impunity on individuals, institutions, and society?

 - The motivational aspects of choice making in corruption.

-Moreover, he has several years of experience as programme manager of development cooperation in relation to prevention of torture and rehabilitation of survivors – during and after violent conflict and in places of detention (remand and prisons) – including institutional and legal reform, establishments of support systems, education of health based professionals and volunteers, and education of prison and police authorities.
-He has developed and managed partnerships in Europe, North, South and West Africa.
+He has several years of experience as programme manager of development cooperation in relation to prevention of torture and rehabilitation of survivors – during and after violent conflict, and in places of detention.
+I have worked on institutional and legal reform, establishments of support systems, education of health and legal professionals, and of prison and police authorities.
+He has managed partnership collaborations in Europe, North, South and West Africa.

-During his career, Morten Koch Andersen has held the position guest researcher at the Danish Institute for International Studies, senior researcher at the Danish Institute Against Torture and the Center for Global Criminology at the department of Anthropology at University of Copenhagen and has lectured in international development studies at Roskilde University.
-He closely collaborates with the UNODC and the International Anti-Corruption Academy on the development of educational material on the nexus between human rights and corruption.
+He has previously been guest researcher at the Danish Institute for International Studies, senior researcher at the Danish Institute Against Torture.
+Currently, he is affiliated researcher at the Center for Global Criminology at University of Copenhagen, external lecturer in Global Studies at Roskilde University and teaches at the International Anti-Corruption Academy.

 He has worked with the UNODC on the development of educational material on the nexus between human rights and corruption, and developed web-based educational material on corruption and human rights, and violent mobilization for high school education.